LearningTheSecretsOfData/CS-401_Website/index.md

 {% include Q1_histogram.html %}

 For the sake of clarity, a chart is presented to facilitate readability, enabling Stanislas to filter movie genres based on their frequency in the analyzed dataset.
-By displaying the top 10 music genres (slider set to k=100), they discover a realm dominated by orchestral and classic soundtracks, the traditional heartbeat of film music genres.
+By displaying the top 10 music genres (slider set to 110), they discover a realm dominated by orchestral and classic soundtracks, the traditional heartbeat of film music genres.

-{% include Q1_slider.html %}

-Also, if soundtrack genres meaning the ones with "soundtrack" in the genre appellation are filtered, then we can see other interesting genre used in movies.
+Also, if soundtrack genres, meaning the ones with "soundtrack" in the genre appellation are filtered, then we can see other interesting genre used in movies.
 Stanislas, who maybe yearns for something beyond the conventional, can also find an intriguing pathway - Bollywood.
 The vibrant and emotive sounds of Indian music offer a unique avenue, a divergence from the norm where his creativity could truly flourish.

-{% include Q1_slider_without_soundtrack.html %}
+{% include Q1_slider.html %}

 ## Expectations Based on Age